FM-SIREN & FM-FINER: Implicit Neural Representation Using Nyquist-based Orthogonality: Ablation Study

 \section{Ablation Study}

-We conducted extensive ablation experiments to assess the impact of three key factors: network width, network depth, and the Nyquist factor (i.e., the maximum frequency multiplier relative to the Nyquist frequency).
-The results for each factor are presented in the following subsections.
+We conducted ablation experiments to assess the impact of three key design factors: network width, network depth, and the Nyquist divisor (i.e., the maximum frequency multiplier relative to the Nyquist frequency).